skx/bfcc/README.md

 # BrainFuck Compiler Challenge

-The aim of this repository is to contain a BrainFuck compiler, written in Golang, in less than a day.
+The aim of this repository was to contain a BrainFuck compiler, written in Golang, and completed in less than a day.

 [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language created in 1993 by Urban Müller, and is notable for its extreme minimalism.
 It supports only a few instructions, and is practically unreadable.